MicrosoftDocs/VBA-Docs/excel/Concepts/Workbooks-and-Worksheets/add-a-table-of-contents-to-a-workbook.md

  **Sample code provided by:** Dennis Wallentin, [VSTO & .NET & Excel](https://xldennis.wordpress.com/)

-This example uses the  [Pages.Count Property (Excel)](../../../api/Excel.Pages.Count.md) property to calculate the number of pages on each sheet.
+This example uses the  [Pages.Count property (Excel)](../../../api/Excel.Pages.Count.md) property to calculate the number of pages on each sheet.
 In addition, the entries in the TOC link to their respective sheets to improve on-screen workbook navigation.